-Quinoa may be on trend as a healthy food these days, but it isn’t new.
-The grain dates back three to four thousand years, when the Incas realised that humans could consume the quinoa seed.
-It soon went on to be known as the “gold of the Incas” as the tribe believed it increased the stamina of their warriors.
+Quinoa is a trendsetting healthy food these days, but it dates back three to four thousand years, when the Incas discovered that quinoa seeds are fit for consumption.
+Incas hailed this food as “gold of the Incas” and believed that quinoa increased stamina of their warriors.

-Quinoa’s fiber content is one of this grain’s top health benefits.
+Quinoa’s fiber content is one of its top health benefits.
 With about 5 gm of fiber per cooked cup, it ensures that the digestive system stays on track and keeps you satiated for longer.

-Studies show that eating quinoa helps lower LDL, or bad cholesterol, slowing down the rate of atherosclerosis thus, cutting the risk of developing coronary heart disease, congestive heart failure and heart attacks.
+Studies show that eating quinoa helps lower LDL (bad cholesterol) and slows down the rate of atherosclerosis thereby reducing the risk of coronary heart disease, heart failure and heart attacks.

-The glycemic index of quinoa is around 53, which is considered low.
-Packed with protein, fiber, minerals and phytochemicals, quinoa makes an excellent addition to a diabetic diet.
+Packed with fiber, minerals, proteins and phytochemicals, quinoa makes an excellent addition to a diabetic diet.

-Quinoa is high in iron, the basis of hemoglobin formation.
-Iron carries oxygen from one cell to another, aids muscular contraction and also increases brain function.
-It also helps in neurotransmitter synthesis, enzyme activity, boosts metabolism and helps regulate body temperature.
+Quinoa is rich in iron, the basis of hemoglobin formation.
+Iron is the carrier of oxygen from one cell to another, aids in muscular contraction and also increases brain function.
+It also helps in neurotransmitter synthesis, enzyme activity, boosts metabolism and help regulate body temperature.

-The carbs in quinoa consist mainly of starch, insoluble fibers and small amounts of sugars.
-It also contains some resistant starch, which escapes digestion and feeds the friendly gut bacteria.
-It is energy dense and keeps you satiated for longer, helping control appetite and hunger.
+The carbs in quinoa consist mainly of starch, insoluble fibers and small amounts of sugars that aid in digestion and friendly gut bacteria.
+It is full of energy and keeps you satiated for longer.